-iOS 12 is clearly preparing the iPad for a future where Face ID replaces the Home button.
-Apple revamped the tablet’s gestures for the first version of the iOS 12 beta, bringing us an easy way to return to the Home screen and an iPhone X-style gesture to access the Control Center.
+iOS 12 was clearly designed for an iPad where Face ID replaces the Home button.
+Apple has revamped the tablet’s gestures for iOS 12, bringing us an easy way to return to the Home screen, and an iPhone X-style gesture to access the Control Center.

 Which gestures have changed on iPad in iOS 12?

 In iOS 11, when you swipe up from the bottom of the screen, you first reveal the Dock (unless it is already visible), then keep on swiping up to access the Control Center.
 If you’re hoping that this dual-purpose gesture has been simplified in iOS 12, you’re out of luck.
 It has just been repurposed.

 The app-switcher gesture has kind of stayed the same, but currently, it’s harder to use.

 In iOS 12, the short swipe up still pulls up the Dock.
 However, when you keep swiping up, you now get returned to the Home screen.
 This seems to be Apple’s plan for any future Face ID iPads that might lack a Home button.

 Control Center is now accessed the same way as on the iPhone X: You must swipe down from the top right corner of the screen.
 Do that, and the Control Center fades in, appearing in that same corner.
 To me, this is a much better gesture.
 It’s shorter, for one, but it also leaves your finger over the Control Center’s controls, which is where you want it to be.

 Also, the Control Center is now active during a swipe.
 That is, you can swipe it into view, keeping that finger “active,” and use another finger to quickly change the screen brightness (or tweak other things).
 Then you can swipe the Control Center back out of view.
 This is a very fast way to access controls.